[Effective Date: March 13, 2018]

 User Access and Choice

-You may correct, update, amend, or request deletion of your information by emailing our Customer Support at email@example.com or by contacting us by telephone or postal mail at the contact information listed below.
+You may correct, update, amend, or request access to or deletion of your information by emailing our Customer Support at firstname.lastname@example.org or by contacting us by telephone or postal mail at the contact information listed below.
 We will respond to your access request within 30 days.

 If you wish to subscribe to our newsletter(s), we will use your name and email address to send the newsletter to you.
 Out of respect for your privacy, you may choose to stop receiving our newsletter or marketing emails by following the unsubscribe instructions included in these emails, accessing the email preferences in your account settings page.